 Vectos' involvement in state of the art European programmes such as CIVITAS enables the intelligence learned to be fed directly into the company's UK portfolio; ensuring Vectos advice and solutions remain at the international leading edge.

 Whether you are a client or prospective employee you will be forming relationships with staff at Vectos.
 As well as providing sound technical advice we consider it important to bring personality to our projects and that is what we do.

 Vectos History and Management

 Vectos was founded in 2011 by four former directors of Savell Bird and Axon: Mike Axon, David Bird, Ian Dix and Chris Hargreaves.
-They are joined by Joanna Lawther, Matt Thomas, Matt Russell, Anthony Tugwell, Ian Southwell, Neil Brant, Jonathan Lloyd, Stephen Eyton, Mike Standring, Gareth Davies, Adam Smith and James Edwards as Directors to create a transport and design consultancy with an extensive depth and range of experience.
+They are joined by Joanna Lawther, Matt Thomas, Matt Russell, Anthony Tugwell, Ian Southwell, Jonathan Lloyd, Stephen Eyton, Mike Standring, Gareth Davies, Adam Smith and James Edwards as Directors to create a transport and design consultancy with an extensive depth and range of experience.

 Our International Projects Director, Professor Laurie Pickup is responsible for a number of innovative transport research projects throughout Europe and beyond.
 His expertise and study findings regularly feed into ideas on our UK projects.

 Vectos is committed to leading the way on innovative thinking about the bigger issues of sustainable transport, urban mobility and influencing how we make travel choices.

 Through our leading role in European studies including examining public transport solutions in European cities (CIVITAS), implementing car sharing effectively (CHUMS) and changing people’s attitudes (MIND SETS), we bring this thinking to UK projects including a test bed for innovative transport solutions in Hillington (Glasgow) and innovative solutions to a mixed use scheme in Dunsfold.